-How to Achieve a Mystical Fog Photoshoot
+Tips for Fog Photography: How to Achieve a Mystical Photoshoot

 Fog and mist are both water vapor but differ from one another.
 Fog tends to reach ground level and is much denser than mist.
 Both form due to a mixture of condensation and temperature.
 This adds an extra element of unpredictability but can also help you plan your photos.

 There are even different fog and mist types, appearing under other conditions.
 Have you heard of radiation fog, upslope fog, or steam fog?
 This might sound confusing, but don’t let this put you off.

 We’ve put together a list of things to consider when taking the best fog pictures.
 Whether you’re a beginner or a pro, our tips are the best way to achieve a mystical fog photoshoot!

 1. Be Mobile

 Fog is a swirling, moving mass.
 As atmospheric conditions change, so will the fog.
 You might need to wait for it to clear or form up to snap the perfect shot.
 Watch how the fog flows.

 When shooting fog photography, your images can change second by second.
 Patience is vital, but so is constant shooting!
 It’s better to choose from a selection of pictures in which your composition changes.